FREDOKOK/data-asx-historical-share-tables/README.md

 You will find there a `Daily` and `Weekly` directory with the table directories directly under them.

+There is a `Sample` directory which holds a single file of each data file type from the original data downloaded from the AFR.
+The files in the `csv` directory have been conditioned for database or spreadsheet import.
+The sample files are here just for a reference.

 The filenames are descriptive so each file can stand alone out of its directory structure.
 The file naming standard is as following;